Eremitione: Taxonomic history

 The 9 species the genus Eremitione consists of now were initially part of 88 species described or placed in Pseudione Kossmann, 1881.
 By 2017, many of these species had been transferred to other genera or synonymised, and only 53 of the initial 88 species were left in the genus Pseudione.
 Yet, many of the species within the genera still differed greatly morphologically from one another, with the only common feature amongst the species being the number of pleopods pairs.
 Specifically, all females in the genus had five pairs of biramous (branched) pleopods whereas males had five pairs of ovate tuberculiform uniramous (knob-like and unbranched) pleopods.
-In 2017, Boyko et al. defined Pseudione based off the characteristics of its type species P. callianassae, specifically, their hosts of mud shrimp, ghost shrimp and lobsters.
+In 2017, Boyko et al. defined Pseudione based on the characteristics of its type species P. callianassae, specifically, their hosts of mud shrimp, ghost shrimp and lobsters.
 In this way, the new Pseudione sensu stricto consisted of only 8 species.
 There was thus now a need to redefine the 45 other species.
 For the 9 monophyletic species parasitizing hermit and king crabs, this was the genus Eremitione erected in 2019 by Boyko and Williams, with the Phryxus hyndmanni as its type species.